 OPCON Level of Alert/Response Capability Actions EOC Status 3 No expectation of activation.
 Agencies coordinate, plan, train, and exercise as warranted.
 Incidents are monitored by the State Warning Point and GCEM.
 Cold (Systems on stand- by/not activated) 2 Enhanced Awareness.
 A disaster or emergency is likely to affect the county.
 Partial activation if necessary.
 Selected ESFs are coordinating and/or have presence in EOC.
 GCEOP implanted.
 Hot (Systems activated and operating) 1 Full Alert.
 A disaster or emergency is imminent or occurring.
 GCEOC is fully activated.
 County response team personnel are activated or ready to deploy.
+ESFs are coordinating and have a presence in the EOC.
 Hot (Systems activated and operating)